htoann/Netflix-API-Amin/README.md

-# Netflix API
+# Netflix ADMIN

-Netflix API for a netflix clone website built with React and Node
+Netflix Admin website built with React and Node

 ## Table of contents